Sign in

 Greater Importance & Worse Experiences

-38% of residents selected ‘Affordable decent housing’ as an important attribute when considering what makes somewhere a good place to live, making it the 5th most important liveability aspect for Huon Valley residents overall.
-Residents rated their experience of ‘Affordable decent housing’ in their local area 4.2 out of 10, on average, making it the 14th most positively experienced attribute of 16.
-In comparison to Australia, residents of Huon Valley placed less importance on Affordable decent housing and reported worse local area experiences.
+41% of residents selected ‘Affordable decent housing’ as an important attribute when considering what makes somewhere a good place to live, making it the 5th most important liveability aspect for Huon Valley residents overall.
+Residents rated their experience of ‘Affordable decent housing’ in their local area 4.6 out of 10, on average, making it the 11th most positively experienced attribute of 16.
+In comparison to Australia, residents of Huon Valley placed less importance on Affordable decent housing.

 Benchmarks